Mantas-2155X/KK_CrossEye/README.md

 **The focus is very alpha:**
    *Currently it only focuses on characters.*
-   *Neck does not get focused, not sure why, probably missing a collider.*
+   *During H, the neck does not get focused, probably missing a collider.*
    *I will make it a little smoother with the next updates.*

 This plugin might drop your fps **slightly** when activated.